-- The transmission is in the neutral position. - The transmission is in gear with the clutch lever pulled and the sidestand up. - See page 3-18 for more information. - Turn the key to "ON" and make sure that the engine stop switch is set to "O".
+- The transmission is in the neutral position. - The transmission is in gear with the clutch lever pulled and the sidestand up.

+See page 3-19 for more information.

+1. Turn the key to "ON" and make sure that the engine stop switch is set to " \cap ".

-The following warning lights and indicator light should come on for a few seconds, then go off.
+The following warning lights and indicator lights should come on for a few seconds, then go off.